faster-than average load-to-play time for Blu-ray

 Blu-ray Disc sound quality: Blu-ray Disc

-sound quality through the HDMI using the
+sound quality through the HDMI output using the

-Master Audio is awesome.
+DTS-HD Master Audio is awesome.
 For action movies, my

 system's Onkyo AV receiver and